hellerve/ptolemy/README.md

 is a series of essays and conversations by and of modern artists, particularly dancers.
 Their throughts on their art and craft and its presentation felt both intimate and illuminating, curated and natural.

+* *Scotland and Its Whiskies: The Great Whiskies and Their Landscapes* by **Michael Jackson**

+A beautifully written book with equally beautiful photography.
+Michael Jackson is one of the best writers this most special of drinks has ever seen, and it was the writer it deserved.
+This book is a playful tale of a journey through Scotland and its pretty distilleries.
+Highly recommended read.